Adopted: April 1970

 In these circumstances, with the approval of the Secretary-Treasurer, direct quotations may be obtained and contracts awarded.

-When materials or services are purchased on a repetitive basis, but the need for the goods or services cannot be predicted, Purchasing Services may issue a Standing Purchase Order to a supplier after consulting with the departments and/or schools concerned.
+When materials or services are purchased on a repetitive basis, but the need for the goods or services cannot be predicted, Purchasing Services may issue a standing Purchase Order to a supplier after consulting with the department and / or schools concerned.

 1. Standing Purchase Order requests shall be submitted to Purchasing Services.

 2. After selecting a supplier, a Standing Purchase Order will be issued stating an estimated dollar value, the specific goods or services covered, and the expiration of the term.

 3. Standing Purchase Orders cannot be used to purchase equipment that exceeds the value of $1,000 per unit cost.